 It may be a bit of trek from the Dry Creek Valley, but for exceptional Stilton-style cheese, check out Wm.
 Cofield Cheesemakers, a venture started by two college friends in Sebastopol, focused solely on British-style aged cheddar and Stilton-style blue.

 With its light-to-medium body and array of earth and fruit characteristics, pinot noir is one of the most food-friendly wines around.
 When it comes to cheese, that statement is mostly true, too.
 From aged goat cheese to mild, soft cheeses like Gruyere, pinot noir doesn’t discriminate.

-At Nicasio Valley Cheese in Marin County, fresh cheese is made by Swiss-born Fredolino Lafranchi, who makes a Gruyere-style version with luxuriously rich flavor.
+At Nicasio Valley Cheese in Marin County, fresh cheese is made by Swiss-born Fredolino Lafranchi, who produces a Gruyere-style version with luxuriously rich flavor.
 A visit here will get you a peek into the production facility, as well as a complimentary tasting.
-And at Bohemian Creamery near Petaluma, take a tour of the facility to learn about the cheesemaking process, then be sure to sample their wide variety of artisanal offerings.
-For pinot, try their Capriago, an asiago-style cheese made from goat milk, aged 8-10 weeks.
+And at Bohemian Creamery near Petaluma, you can sample their wide variety of artisanal offerings, from goat to cow to sheep cheeses.
+For pairing with pinot, try their Capriago, an asiago-style cheese made from goat milk, aged 8-10 weeks.